Sciatica Pain: All You Need to Know

 The sciatic nerve innervates (supplies with nerves) the lower leg muscles and those in the back of the knee.
 Although the sciatic nerve does not perform any cutaneous function, its terminal branches (tibial and fibular) provide indirect sensory innervation to the leg and foot muscles.
 The tibial part of the sciatic nerve innervates the posterior calf muscles and some foot muscles.
 The fibular branch innervates the anterior and lateral calf muscles and the remaining foot muscles.

-Symptoms of Sciatica Pain
+Sciatica Pain Symptoms

 Pain